-- o On June 13 the Finance Committee heard testimony on the taxation of property and casualty insurance companies.
+- On June 13 the Finance Committee heard testimony on the taxation of property and casualty insurance companies.
 Last fall I asked GAO to study the taxation of property and casualty insurance companies.
-The June 13 hearing provided GAO an opportunity to provide their preliminary findings and also gave the public an opportunity to discuss the issues. - o GAO told the Committee that the effective tax rate for a representative sample of companies was in the range of one percent, although some people may question their methodology. - o The GAO and Treasury both suggested that the Committee review the issue of how reserves should be calculated and suggested that they should be discounted if the company does not have to pay claims until future years.
-(The life insurance industry calculates reserves on a discounted basis.) - There were several other issues discussed at the hearing, and, no doubt, investment in tax exempt obligations accounts for much of the low tax rates.
-We are continuing to review some of the specific tax provisions applying to property and casualty companies. - At a minimum, if Congress is going to re-examine life insurance company taxation, it will be important to understand the property and casualty insurance industry, its relationship to the life insurance industry, and the differences in the method of taxation that applies to each.
+The June 13 hearing provided GAO an opportunity to provide their preliminary findings and also gave the public an opportunity to discuss the issues. - GAO told the Committee that the effective tax rate for a representative sample of companies was in the range of one percent, although some people may question their methodology. - o The GAO and Treasury both suggested that the Committee review the issue of how reserves should be calculated and suggested that they should be discounted if the company does not have to pay claims until future years.
+(The life insurance industry calculates reserves on a discounted basis.)

-o I hope that we will be able to conform the life insurance and property and casualty insurance rules sufficiently so that tax consequences will be as neutral as possible when similar business is written in either type of company.
+- o There were several other issues discussed at the hearing, and, no doubt, investment in tax exempt obligations accounts for much of the low tax rates.
+We are continuing to review some of the specific tax provisions applying to property and casualty companies. - o I expect to receive a draft of the GAO report within a month.
+It should be timely enough to be helpful. - o At a minimum, if Congress is going to re-examine life insurance company taxation, it will be important to understand the property and casualty insurance industry, its relationship to the life insurance industry, and the differences in the method of taxation that applies to each. - o I hope that we will be able to conform the life insurance and property and casualty insurance rules sufficiently so that tax consequences will be as neutral as possible when similar business is written in either type of company.